Figuring out how to handle criticism can be a challenge. Let these tips for dealing with this stress help you pave the way through.

 People who are resistant to their critics and/or learn to manage the criticism are usually happier, and they are better able to persist.
 Keep inspiring yourself and learning from your role model.
 Remind yourself that it is actually possible to not let the opinions of those around you matter so much.
 As we’ve talked about in the past, you wouldn’t worry so much about what other people think if you knew how seldom they do.

 Reframe with Self Praise

-One of the most empowering ways to avoid the negativity and criticism from affecting you is reframing.
+One of the most empowering ways to avoid the negative feedback and criticism is to reframe it for yourself so that it can become constructive feedback.
 Try replacing everything that comes your way with a little self praise.
 If someone comments, “You always order the same thing when we come to this restaurant” you can think to yourself, “I’m consistent and dependable.”
 If someone says, “You really weren’t prepared for this meeting” you can think to yourself, “This was a rough day, but I’ve been very prepared in the past and will prove it again next time.”

-Try to maintain that balance of accepting your flaws, and at the same time, remembering that you are awesome as well.
+Try to maintain the balance of accepting your flaws, and at the same time, remembering that you are amazing as well.
 Nobody is perfect or fits the mold that other people are expecting, so give yourself a break.
-If it helps, make a list of things you are good at and review them whenever you feel your self esteem plunge after a critic’s comment.
+If it helps, make a list of things you are good at and review them whenever you feel your self-esteem plunge after receiving negative criticism.
 This can be anything from “being supportive” to “being a great cook,” but have them there so that you can remind yourself whenever you need.

 Change Your Circle

 If the people around you are a constant source of criticism, try to put you down, and/or make you feel like you are unworthy, you may need to change your circle.
 There comes a point in life where it is healthier to surround yourself with people who make you feel healthy and let everyone else go.